 If you are the breadwinner in your household, there’s no more important step to take.
 And if you’re not the breadwinner, your own life insurance policy still benefits your partner, kids and grandkids in your absence.

-As you know, the life insurance landscape can be a confusing one, with varying types of insurance policies to consider.
+As you know, the life insurance landscape can be a confusing one.
+There are varying types of insurance policies to consider.
 Today, we’ll focus on one type of life insurance plan: term life insurance.

 What is term life insurance?

 Term life insurance provides a lump sum amount to your beneficiary or beneficiaries in an amount of your choosing.
 It provides coverage for a set period of time, such as during your working years.
-This defined range of potential use – often in 10-, 20- and 30-year periods — can often mean that term life insurance polices are less expensive than other types of life insurance policies.
-One of the most beneficial aspects of a term life insurance policy is that, for most policies, the premium will never increase.
+This defined range of potential use – often in 10-, 20- and 30-year periods — can often mean that this type of insurance policy is less expensive than other types of life insurance policies.
+One of the most beneficial aspects is that, for most policies, the premium will never increase.

 In other words: a term life insurance policy delivers a designated death benefit set by you, and that amount does not fluctuate with any market.